Powell St. John

 Rayward Powell St. John (September 18, 1940 – August 22, 2021) was an American singer, songwriter, and visual artist, active on the mid-1960s Austin, Texas campus folk/bohemian music scene.
 He was an occasional member of various Austin rock groups, including St. John the Conqueroo, and wrote some songs for The 13th Floor Elevators, including "Kingdom of Heaven" and "You Don't Know (How Young You Are)", included on the band's 1966 debut, The Psychedelic Sounds of the 13th Floor Elevators.
-He also was a founding member along with Tracy Nelson for the band Mother Earth throughout the 60's.
+He also was a founding member, along with Tracy Nelson, of the San Francisco-based band Mother Earth.

 Biography

 St. John began his musical career in Austin in the early 1960s, playing at parties and clubs around the University of Texas campus.
 Eventually, he came to work with Kenneth Threadgill of Austin's Threadgill's Bar, performing with Janis Joplin and Lannie Wiggins in a trio called The Waller Creek Boys.
 Later, responding to a request for material from Tommy Hall of the 13th Floor Elevators, St. John wrote six songs for their first two albums.

-In the late 1960s, Powell formed a blues and rock band with Tracy Nelson named Mother Earth.
+In 1967 Powell formed a blues and rock band in California with Tracy Nelson named Mother Earth.
+He stayed with the group for their first two albums, contributing several songs including "Living With the Animals", "Marvel Group", "I The Fly", "Then I'll Be Moving On" and "The Kingdom of Heaven".
 His songs have been recorded by such legends as Janis Joplin ("Bye, Bye Baby"), Boz Scaggs ("I'll Forever Sing the Blues"), Roky Erickson ("Right Track Now"), and Doug Sahm ("You Don’t Know").